tuulosA/LiteCyberpunkModManager/README.md

-# Lite CPMM - Cyberpunk Mod Manager (Lite)
+# Helix Mod Manager (HMM)

-**Lite CPMM** is a lightweight, Nexus-integrated mod manager designed specifically for Cyberpunk 2077.
-It lets you download, manage, and install your mods (which you are tracking on Nexus Mods) easily using the Nexus Mods API.
+**Helix Mod Manager (HMM)** is a lightweight, Nexus-integrated mod manager for Cyberpunk 2077 and Baldur's Gate 3.
+It lets you download, manage, and install your tracked Nexus Mods quickly through the Nexus Mods API.

 ---